faryabib/faryabib.github.io/people.md

 ----

-We had many things to celebrate (Yeqiao's BD, our first HiCHiP data, and a productive Sprig's 07 semester) with our colleagues at Vahedi Lab.
+We had many things to celebrate (Yeqiao's BD, our first HiCHiP data, and a productive Spring 2017 semester) with our colleagues at Vahedi Lab.

 ![lab](assets/dinner.jpg){:height="218px" width="290px"}